kris965/pc-builder/README.md

 ---
 # PCBuilder

-PCbuilder is a app where users can create their own PC builds by selecting components to share their ideas with the world And view all the builds created by others.
+PCbuilder is a app where users can create their own PC builds by selecting components to share their ideas with the world, And view all the builds created by others.
 Users are also able to edit and delete a build.

 ## UX